 The publication of Somov’s diaries is an important part of the Society’s activity.
 Somov kept daily records for a long period of his life.
 They reveal a lot about the everyday life of the artist, as well as his daily work on paintings and drawings.
 The diaries were edited for publication by Pavel Golubev, Ph.D.
 (Moscow State University), a historian of Russian art who is the head and founder of the Society.

-The first volume, which contains Somov’s notes for 1917–1923 and 1923–1925, was published in Russian in the summer of 2017 and in the winter of 2018, respectively.
+The first three volumes, which contains Somov’s notes for 1917–1927, were published in Russian in 2017–2019.
 This event garnered great attention from the public and was well received by the professional community.
-The second volume, containing diary entries for 1926–1927, has been announced for publication in 2019.
+The fourth volume, containing diary entries for 1928–1929, has been announced for publication in 2020.

 Another important mission of the Society is the protection of the purity of Somov’s legacy.
 The preparation of the catalogue raisonné of Somov’s works has already begun.
 The owners of the artworks are invited to leave applications for the inclusion of their works in the catalogue — the submission form is at the end of this page.
 An announcement will be made when applications will be considered.
 All transmitted information is strictly confidential.